 The cable should include a simple filter circuit consisting of a 1k5 resistor and a 10nF capacitor.
-Including the filter circuit creates a standard cable design that can be used with the RS232 socket of the SPECTRA interface or that of the ZX Interface 1.
-The filter circuit is used to minimise the effects of a glitch that occurs on the output data line upon every transmission.
+Including the filter circuit creates a standard cable design that can be used with the RS232 socket of the ZX Interface 1 as well as that of the SPECTRA interface.
+The filter circuit is used to minimise the effects of a glitch that occurs on the output data line from the ZX Interface 1 upon every transmission.
 The glitch occurs because the ZX Interface 1 hardware shares the output data line between the Network ports and the RS232 port and the ROM always reverts back to Network mode after each RS232 transmission.
 It is this switching action between Network mode and RS232 mode that causes the glitch.